Can You Use Expired Tea Bags?

 • Fusarium: This mold is often found in moist environments and can produce mycotoxins, which can cause food spoilage and toxic effects if consumed.

 Not all molds are harmful, but consuming expired or moldy tea bags can increase the risk of food spoilage and other health problems.
-To reduce this risk, it’s best always to use fresh, properly stored tea bags and to follow the manufacturer’s instructions for brewing and storage.
-If you notice any visible signs of mold or spoilage in your tea bags, it’s best to discard them and use fresh ones.
+To reduce this risk, it’s best to always use fresh, properly stored tea bags and follow the manufacturer’s instructions for brewing and storage.
+If you notice any visible signs of mold or spoilage in your tea bags, discard them and use fresh ones.

 How Long Does Brewed Tea Last?